Amazon Aurora – New Cost-Effective MySQL-Compatible Database Engine for Amazon RDS

-Let’s step through the process of launching a Database Instance from the AWS Management Console (this is the primary launch tool during the Limited Preview; AWS Command Line Interface (CLI), AWS CloudFormation template, and API support are all in the works).
+Let’s step through the process of launching a Database Instance from the AWS Management Console (this is the primary launch tool during the Limited Preview; AWS Command Line Interface (AWS CLI), AWS CloudFormation template, and API support are all in the works).

-Instances of this type must be run from within a Amazon Virtual Private Cloud (VPC).
+Instances of this type must be run from within a Amazon Virtual Private Cloud (Amazon VPC).
 I’ll start by choosing the Aurora engine:

 Then I choose a Database Instance type, name the database, and configure an account for the DBA: